 Assessment of digital resources and staff readiness are followed by the establishment of systems for interaction and collaboration, and professional development to use these resources to support school objectives.

-G-Suite for Media Literacy & Digital Architecture
+Google Workspace for Media Literacy & Digital Architecture

 For staff coherence, accountability, access to transparent curricula and school information TMS recommends using an intranet and learning management system such as Google Workspace.

 Google Workspace has been the foundation for the systems we have developed with 20+ public schools for over ten years prior to the NYCDOE adopting the platform system-wide.
 These tools (Google Drive, Classroom, Gmail, Calendar, Sites, etc.) can enable the building of a culture of efficient and empowering use of media to expand teaching and learning goals and dovetail with building a culture of strategic school-wide media literacy.

 As with website development, we also empower designated staff to administer Google accounts, email groups, etc. behind the scenes.